 The original recipe called for a baking time of 1 hour and 10 minutes.
 I left it in for an additional 5 minutes just to be certain.
 The internal temperature of a cheesecake should read 160-165 degrees in order to be done.
 In general, you want about 1-2 inches of the center of the cheesecake to still be a little “jiggly”.
 Now, I realize that “jiggly” to me may be different from what “jiggly” is to you.
 I’ve made this cheesecake twice now and I would not leave it for longer than 1 hour 15 minutes.

-- 5 blocks of cream cheese (40 ounces total), softened
+- 40 ounces cream cheese softened

 - 1 cup white sugar